51 Things To Do

 26. WINDSWEPT OAK TREES

-- See these live oak trees that are permanently leaning due to the prevailing winds of the southeast.
+- See live oak trees that are permanently leaning due to the southeast prevailing winds and scenic views along Fulton Beach Road.

 27. PLAY BRIDGE, CANASTA OR MAHJONG

 - Play Bridge, Canasta and/or Mahjong many places around town.
-Call the Viisitor Center for locations.
+Call the Visitor Center for locations.

 - Have you treated yourself to a delicious seafood dish at one of over 30 restaurants?
 Try the stuffed shrimp ...
 Yum!